The Morning News needs your support

-Ben Shattuck has written for The Paris Review Daily, Salon.com, McSweeney’s, The Rumpus, ReadyMade, and Once Magazine, among other publications.
+Ben Shattuck has written for the Paris Review Daily, Salon.com, and McSweeney’s Internet Tendency, among other publications.
+His paintings can be seen at benshattuck.com, or on Instagram.

 In early New England, anyone who stood near an open door or window faced mortal danger.
 A conversation with a woman who hunts for gravestones with epitaphs describing death by lightning strike.